Assignment of benefit is changing on 1 July: what your practice needs to know

 The short version: this is the long-promised modernisation of bulk billing consent, and it has a bit of a backstory.

-The 1 July changes are the result, and they bring the verbal-consent era to a close for bulk billing across the board.
+The 1 July changes are the result.
+The original intent was to bring the verbal-consent era to a close for bulk billing across the board, though, as we’ll see, a late concession has kept verbal consent alive for a 12-month transition.
 Through its submission to the DoHDA, the RACGP has advocated to make a digital signature just as legally valid as a pen-and-paper one, which is genuinely useful.

 The intent is good: a consent process that produces a verifiable record, which works with modern digital workflows practices expect.

-The catch, and the reason there’s been so much chatter, is that a number of practical scenarios (particularly around vulnerable patients) seem to conflict with the new methods and requirements.
+The catch, and the reason there’s been so much chatter, is that a number of practical scenarios (particularly around vulnerable patients) seemed to conflict with the new methods and requirements.
+The good news is that the late-June concessions have gone a long way to addressing them.
 We’ll come back to that.

 How is it changing?